JanssenProject/jans/docs/admin/integration/passport-js.md

 | emailLinkingSafe | It is not required to be `true`.
 If you want to link to existing users then set it to true |
 | options | For social provider you just need to set two-property inside `options` i.e. `clientID` and `clientSecret`.
 In `apple` case few more properties. you can check [strategies documents](https://www.passportjs.org/packages/) for extra options. |

-### Strategies and configurations
+## Passport-JS Strategies and configurations

-Below strategies are already available in the passport.
+Below strategies are already available in the Passport-JS project.

 | Provider | Strategy Id | Mapping |
 |----------|-------------|---------|